-Swollen legs and ankles affect safety and quality of life
+Swollen ankles and legs in seniors affect safety and quality of life

-Many older adults are affected by swollen legs and ankles.
+Many older adults are affected by swollen ankles and legs.

 This can make moving around more difficult, increase fall risk, and make the lower body feel uncomfortable and heavy.